The 7 Best Yoga Poses to Relieve Gas and Bloating

 Balasana (Child’s Pose)

 A calming posture for both your gut and your mind, this classic yoga pose relieves tension in the pelvic area.

 - Start in a tabletop position on your hands and knees.
-Bring your big toes together to touch and send your knees out a little wider.
+Bring your big toes together to touch and send your knees out a little wider than your hips.